Supra04/Classification/README.md

 6. Visual Inspection

 Types of Supervised Learning:
--Regression:  we're trying to predict a number from infinitely many possible numbers such as the house prices
+- Regression:  we're trying to predict a number from infinitely many possible numbers such as the house prices
--Classification: we're trying to predict only a small number of possible outputs or categories
+- Classification: we're trying to predict only a small number of possible outputs or categories

 Unsupervised Learning: data is not assigned to any specific label